boan-anbo/paper-timer-public/index.md

 - First release

+...

+## [0.0.1] - 2016-01-11

+- I built the first prototype of this timer the second semester in graduate school.
+Some of the sound you hear in the current version, such as the background and ticking sounds are from back then.
+I can write about the evolution of this timer in relation to my study at a later point.

 <!-- # Personal history

 I started writing my first timer of this nature a few months into my doctoral study.
 The coursework was intense.
 It's a humanities program which tends to assign more readings than most of other disciplines.
 On the heavier side, one course could assign two to three books every week; even the lighter courses would expect four to six readings at least for each session.
 And we take 3-5 courses each semester.
 So it averaged about  800 to 1,200 pages per week.